 LSYC offers weekly racing series for both Auxiliary and one-design Sailboats.

-One-design sailboats race on a movable course windward/leeward legs.
-Racing occurs on Sunday afternoons with a 13:00 start time.
+Star class sailboats race on a movable course windward/leeward legs.
+Racing occurs on Sunday afternoons with a 13:30 start time.
 We normally run three (3) races each Sunday.
-This course will be active between June 11th and September 17th with some Sundays excluded.
+This course will be active between June 3rd and September 23rd with some Sundays excluded.

 The Gibbs/Kelleys Island race is an annual event at LSYC.
 The race is a two-day event.
 On Saturday we race 25 miles from Lorain to Kelleys Island.
 We stay over on Kelleys enjoying a meal and party.
 On Sunday we race back.
 This year the annual steak fry is returning as part of the event.
 This is always a great way to cap-off the season!

-The annual Lorain One-Design Regatta will be held on Saturday July 15, 2017 at LSYC.
+The annual Lorain One-Design Regatta will be held on Saturday July 14, 2018 at LSYC.
 The event will have starts for Stars, Interlakes and Jet 14s.
-Any other class that registers at least three (3) boats by Saturday, July 1st 2017 will also receive a start at the regatta.
+The event includes a two-day Green Star for the Star Class, District 4.
+Any other class that registers at least three (3) boats by Saturday, June 30, 2018 will also receive a start at the regatta.